 We’ve all sat through ho-hum presentations full of boring data and far too many slides.
 How can we turn a “ho-hum” message into a “heck, yeah” story that engages, informs, and inspires?

 This blog post introduces a topic covered in our course, Storytelling for Change.
-For more information, check out the course page or download the course syllabus.
+For more information, check out the course page.

 Great stories—whether hurriedly shared as a one-minute elevator pitch to a busy executive, delivered to a crowd of concerned parents, or presented to anxious employees of a newly merged company—have a magical way of captivating heart and mind.